Aemilia Metella Interviews the Samaritan woman who debated theology with Jesus

 “What happened next?”

 “The men who are his disciples turned up with food, but before he spoke to them, he looked at me, smiled and nodded his head.
 I realised I’d found the Messiah and wanted to tell everyone in the village.
 Running back home, I grabbed the man, who wasn’t my husband, and anyone else who would listen, and took them to see Jesus for themselves.
-They were all as amazed as I was, and we stayed talking and listening to him until dusk.
+They were all as amazed as me, and we stayed talking and listening to him until dusk.
 By then, it was too late to leave, so I invited them to stay at my home.
 The following morning, I couldn’t find my pitcher and realised I’d left it at the well in my enthusiasm to tell everyone.
 They stayed for two days, and it was the most exciting thing to have happened in Sychar for generations.”

 “A little while later, we heard the authorities in the Temple conspired with the Romans to get rid of him.
 So, they crucified him.
 But we were right, he is the Messiah, and he showed that by coming back to life three days later.
 It didn’t surprise me in the slightest.
 After that, his followers came out to us and taught us the other things he said, and we learned more about him.”

 “That is not the end of your story, is it?”

 “Definitely not!
 There was a lovely young man who used to come here, called Stefanos, and I heard they stoned him to death.
 Such a tragedy.
 After that, those in Jerusalem were persecuted and many of the believers had to escape quickly.
 I can’t say much, because Simon and James, our leaders, have asked me to keep it secret, because people’s lives were at stake, and could be again.
 I do what I can to help anyone in need, regardless of who they are.

 “You won’t stop, will you?”